-Table 11.
-High Pass/Low Pass Parameters
+Table 12.
+High/Low Pass Parameters

-High Pass (Low Cut)
+High-Pass (Low Cut)

-This feature helps eliminate low frequency noise (signals of 100 Hz and below, such as background rumble from ventilation systems, etc.) and is used primarily with microphone level input.
-It is particularly effective when hand held microphones are used.
+This feature helps eliminate low-frequency noise (signals of 100 Hz and below, such as background rumble from ventilation systems, etc.) and is used primarily with micro-phone-level input.
+It is particularly effective when handheld microphones are used.

+Enable Enables or disables the High-Pass filter.
 Frequency Set the cutoff frequency.
-You can adjust the frequencies by moving the knob (click and move up or down) or by dou- ble-clicking the knob and typing the frequency.
+You can adjust the frequency by moving the knob (click and move up or down) or by dou- ble-clicking the knob and typing the frequency.
 When typ- ing the frequency, only numeric values from 20 Hz to 20,000 Hz can be entered.
-The high pass filter attenuates content below this fre- quency and lets frequencies above this cutoff frequency pass through the filter. Туре Available filter types are: • Linkwitz-Riley (12, 24, 36, and 48 dB per octave) Butterworth (6, 12, 18, 24, 30, 36, 42, and 48 dB per octave)

-• Bessel (12, 18, and 24 dB per octave)

-The dB per octave refers to how steep the roll off of the filter is below the selected cutoff frequency.
+The high-pass filter attenuates content below this fre- quency and lets frequencies above this cutoff frequency pass through the filter. Туре Available filter types are: Linkwitz-Riley (12, 24, 36, and 48 dB per octave) Butterworth (6, 12, 18, 24, 30, 36, 42, and 48 dB per octave) Bessel (12, 18, and 24 dB per octave) Note: The term "dB per octave" describes how steeply frequencies below the selected cutoff frequency are attenuated.
+For example, if the cutoff frequency is 100 Hz and the filter type specifies 12 dB per octave, a 50-Hz signal (i.e., one octave lower) will be attenuated by 12 dB and a 25-Hz signal (i.e., two octaves lower) will be attenuated by an additional 12 dB.

-Table 11.
-High Pass/Low Pass Parameters (Continued)
+Table 12.
+High/Low Pass Parameters (Continued)

-Low Pass (High Cut)
+Low-Pass (High Cut)

-This feature helps eliminate high frequency noise (signals of 8000 Hz and above) such as background hiss and sibilance (excessive "S" in vocals, etc.) and is used primarily with microphone level input.
+This feature helps eliminate high-frequency noise (signals of 8000 Hz and above) such as background hiss and sibilance (excessive "S" in vocals, etc.) and is used primarily with microphone-level input.
 It is particularly effective when handheld microphones are used.

+Enable Enables or disables the Low-Pass filter.
 Frequency Set the cutoff frequency.
 You can adjust the frequencies by moving the knob (click and move up or down) or by dou- ble-clicking the knob and typing the frequency.
 When typ- ing the frequency, only numeric values from 20 Hz to 20,000 Hz can be entered.
-The low pass filter attenuates content above this frequency and lets frequencies below this cutoff frequency pass through the filter. Туре Available filter types are: Linkwitz-Riley (12, 24, 36, and 48 dB per octave) Butterworth (6, 12, 18, 24, 30, 36, 42, and 48 dB per octave) • Bessel (12, 18, and 24 dB per octave) The dB per octave refers to how steep the roll off of the fil- ter is above the selected cutoff frequency.
+The low-pass filter attenuates content above this fre- quency and lets frequencies below this cutoff frequency pass through the filter. Туре Available filter types are: Linkwitz-Riley (12, 24, 36, and 48 dB per octave) Butterworth (6, 12, 18, 24, 30, 36, 42, and 48 dB per octave) Bessel (12, 18, and 24 dB per octave) Note: The term "dB per octave" describes how steeply frequencies above the selected cutoff frequency are attenuated.
+For example, if the cutoff frequency is 8,000 Hz and the filter type specifies 12 dB per octave, a 16,000-Hz signal (i.e., one octave higher) will be attenuated by 12 dB and a 32,000-Hz signal (i.e., two octaves higher) will be atten- uated by an additional 12 dB.

-Adjusting the Limiter
+Limiter